opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kafka.md

 # kafka

-The `kafka` source allows Data Prepper to use Apache Kafka as a source. reads records from one of more Kafka [topics](https://kafka.apache.org/intro#intro_concepts_and_terms), which hold events that your Data Prepper pipeline can ingest.
-It uses Kafka's [Consumer API](https://kafka.apache.org/documentation/#consumerapi) to consume messages from the Kafka broker, which then creates Data Prepper events for further processing by the Data Prepper pipeline.
+You can use the Apache Kafka source (`kafka`) in Data Prepper to read records from one or more Kafka [topics](https://kafka.apache.org/intro#intro_concepts_and_terms).
+These records hold events that your Data Prepper pipeline can ingest.
+The `kafka` source uses Kafka's [Consumer API](https://kafka.apache.org/documentation/#consumerapi) to consume messages from the Kafka broker, which then creates Data Prepper events for further processing by the Data Prepper pipeline.

 ## Usage